t33-3m/pixel-dots/README.md

 # pixel-dots
-This is my first awesomewm rice, here you should be able to easily clone the repo and run the followin commands:
+This is my first awesomewm rice, here you should be able to easily clone the repo and run the following commands:

 ```cd pixel-dots```
 ```cp -ar awesome ~/.config/```